Publication date: April 17, 2020

-On April 3, the SPIEGEL will be headlining under Fact Check:
+On April 3rd, the SPIEGEL published a Fact Check:

 Do vitamins protect against the coronavirus?

 "Currently, people are praising vitamin C and D as a wonder weapon against Covid-19.
 Why you shouldn't be tempted to buy supplements right away, though."

 The author and expert Nina Weber is once again completely in line with the DGE and the medical profession, who are unanimous in saying that anyone who consumes a balanced diet need not fear any deficiencies in vitamins or minerals.